stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-The built in `mat3` operator is used to extract the rotation component of the view matrix.

-The projection transformation sets the last two components to be the same value such that the resultant vertex lies on the far clipping plane, i.e. the skybox is drawn _behind_ the rest of the geometry.
+The projection transformation sets the last two components to be the same value such that the resultant vertex lies on the far clipping plane, i.e. the skybox is always drawn _behind_ the rest of the geometry:

 ```glsl
 gl_Position = (projection * vec4(pos, 0.0)).xyzz;